sentinel-energy/friendly_data/doc/tutorial/registry-intro.rst

 In the beginning the registry will be evolving with time, and proposal for inclusion of new columns to suit your models, or renaming existing columns, or any other relavant changes are welcome.
-The goal is to reach a consensus as to what conventions suits most of the SENTINEL partners the best.
+The goal is to reach a consensus as to what conventions suit most of the SENTINEL partners the best.

-Besides naming and categorisation, the registry also has type information; e.g. ``timesteps`` is of type ``datetime`` (timestamp with date), GPS coordinates are pairs of ``loc_coordinates``, so it is a fractional number (``number``), ``techs`` on the other hand are names of technologies, so they are strings.
-It can also have contain information on constraints, e.g. ``capacity_factor`` is a ``number`` between ``0`` and ``1``, or ``techs`` can take one of a set of predefined values.
-Now you might notice that, while everyone will agree on the constraint on ``capacity_factor``, the contraint on ``techs`` will be different for different models.
+Besides naming and classifying columns, the registry also has type information; e.g. ``timesteps`` is of type ``datetime`` (timestamp with date), GPS coordinates are pairs of ``loc_coordinates``, so it is a fractional number (``number``), ``techs`` on the other hand are names of technologies, so they are strings.
+It can also include constraints, e.g. ``capacity_factor`` is a ``number`` between ``0`` and ``1``, or ``techs`` can take one of a set of predefined values.
+Now you might notice that, while everyone will agree with the constraint on ``capacity_factor``, the constraint on ``techs`` will be different for different models.
 So this element is configurable, and the ``sark`` implementation infers the valid set by sampling the dataset during package creation.

 To review the current set of columns in the registry, please consult the complete registry :ref:`documentation <registry>`.
 Any changes or